 Accessibility is an important issue.
-One group of people that is especially affected by lack of accessibility is people with disabilities.
+One group of people that are especially affected by the lack of accessibility are people with disabilities.
 It is important that people with disabilities (sensory or physical) can effectively use iPad or other iOS devices. iOS devices have important accessibility features to enable people with disabilities to use the device.
 In fact, iPad/iPhone/iPod are flexible enough to meet different user needs, preferences, and situations.

 VoiceOver: Read the contents of the screen so that a person with visual impairment disability can understand and navigate.
 VoiceOver can read in 36 languages.
 You can also connect Braille via Bluetooth.

 Zoom: will zoom/magnify the contents of the screen to enable people with vision impairment to see the screen.